AmethystCash/WebDevProject-testingSomething/README.md

-Still under development
+Still under development.
 Repo contains large amounts of Junk Code for the purpose of showing development journey & learning throughout the course of the project.